The main Szeged Wine FestivalWine Festival is held in Széchenyi Tér in May as part of the 17 day festival period.

-As well as the wine festival there is also the two day Bridge Festival (see below) held within this ten day wiine festival.
+As well as the wine festival there is also the two day Bridge Festival (see below) held within this ten day wine festival.

 Szeged Youth Days Festival is the annual 'End Of School' summer concert for students, held at Újszegedi Partfürdő (just under the Belvárosi Bridge).

-Do not worry if don't have a ticket because you can hear this concert 2 miles away!
+Don't worry if do not have a ticket because you can hear this concert 2 miles away!
 Plus, you can drink near the bridge (outside the concert).

 The Fish Festival is held on the river embankment on the first weekend of September each year.
 It is an international showcase of fish where fried, boiled and steamed fish can be sampled and bought.

 There is also Arts & Crafts stalls, Hot-Air Balloon and Water Rafting events to be enjoyed, with the festival ending in a fireworks and laser show.